-- 1. You must ensure that the habitation part of your motorhome has an Annual Service (see clause 2 below) within 90 days before or 60 days after each anniversary of the original date of purchase.
+- You must ensure that the habitation part of your motorhome has an Annual Service (see clause 2 below) within 90 days before or 60 days after each anniversary of the original date of purchase.
 In order to preserve your SuperSure and Body Shell Warranties the third Annual Service must, however, be carried out before the expiry of the 36 month period from the original date of purchase.
 If you have not performed an Annual Service then Swift will not be obliged to perform any work under the applicable warranty.
 Original VAT invoices must be retained as proof that Annual Service have been carried out. - 2.
 The Annual Service on the body shell and habitation area must be carried out in accordance with the requirements in this handbook.
 You will be responsible for any charges made for an Annual Service.
 If the Annual Service is performed by an authorised Swift Group Service Centre then Swift warrants that the Annual Service has been performed correctly.
 If the Annual Service is performed by an unauthorised repairer or service centre then the Annual Service has not been performed in accordance with the requirements in this handbook and/or work has been performed on your motorhome that is defective or faulty, then Swift will not be obliged to perform any work under this Warranty (insofar as it relates to defective or faulty work or defective Annual Service).

-- All new motorhomes must be registered with Swift within 6 weeks of purchase as new. - 4.
+- 3. All new motorhomes must be registered with Swift within 6 weeks of purchase as new. - 4.
 The benefit of the SuperSure and Body Shell Warranties may be transferred to a new owner if the motorhome is re-sold, provided that the motorhome has been serviced in accordance with the requirements of this handbook, and details of the change of ownership have been supplied to Swift using the change of ownership form set out in this handbook as soon as reasonably practicable after the change. - 5.
 If any repairs are identified as being necessary to the body shell or habitation areas during an Annual Service or otherwise, Swift will only pay for Warranty work performed by an authorised Swift Group Service Centre.
 The motorhome must be made available to an authorised Swift Group Service Centre within 6 weeks of the date the repair need was identified for the work to be carried out.
-The cost of transporting, towing or moving the motorhome by any means to or from the place of repair is the responsibility of the owner. - 6.
-The SuperSure and Body Shell Warranties only apply to motorhomes purchased and used primarily within the UK, which means that the motorhome is not used for continuous journeys outside of the UK of longer than 90 days per journey.
-Please refer to the Fiat or Peugeot handbook for use of the base vehicle outside the UK.
+The cost of transporting, towing or moving the motorhome by any means to or from the place of repair is the responsibility of the owner. - The SuperSure and Body Shell Warranties only apply to motorhomes purchased and used primarily within the UK.
+Please refer to the Fiat handbook for use of the base vehicle outside the UK.